 Important information regarding pension adjustment payments

-Once PCSE has processed your end of year certificates we will automatically adjust the next contractual payment run to account for the arrears or overpayments.
-You do not need to take any action.
+***Once PCSE has processed your end of year certificates we will automatically adjust the next contractual payment run to account for the arrears or overpayments.
+Members do not need to take any action.***

-If you wish to make a payment before the end of the 18/19 tax year you must submit your end of year certificates first.
+However, we recognise that some members may wish to make a payment before the end of the 18/19 tax year.
+In order to do this you must submit your end of year certificates first.
 You can then make an ad-hoc payment via online banking.
 PCSE’s customer support centre can provide NHS England’s bank details over the phone.
 They can be contacted on 0333 014 2884.

 When making a payment it is important to enter the reference in the following format: